I have been raising pigs for years and have used every method to feed pigs I can think of.

 Corn is not toxic as some crazy health hippies have tried to say.
 It’s not full of sugar, and it’s not hard to digest.
 We feed a lot of corn to our pigs, as well as other grains.
 Pigs probably should eat some corn as long as it’s clean and of good quality.
 Now let’s talk about some of the real potential concerns.

 Recently, studies have come out giving increasing concern about Glyphosate residue in animal feed, and even in the meat of animals fed the treated crops.
-Just to get you started thinking, Here’s an article from the National Library of Medicine about glyphosate residue affects gut health and mental health.
+Just to get you started thinking, Here’s an article from the National Library of Medicine about how glyphosate residue affects gut health and mental health.

 After reading dozens of reports, I have to agree that it’s not preferred.
 Pigs shouldn’t be fed corn treated with Round-Up.
 But, that cleaner corn usually costs twice as much to buy and very few farmers are willing to grow it.

 A high-corn diet is known to cause a significant increase in stomach ulcers among swine.
-It was believed to be a result of the high starch (85 percent corn) diet, but myself and others think it’s got more to do with how the roundup mess with the gut.
+It was believed to be a result of the high starch (85 percent corn) diet, but myself and others think it’s got more to do with how the roundup messes with the gut.
 Probably 99.5 percent of US pigs are fed the tainted corn.

 Hopefully, we can make it more common to grow corn without the roundup, aka glyphosate.
 But, it will be more expensive.